ArcanjoQueiroz/ubuntu/README.md

 [![Build Status](https://travis-ci.org/ArcanjoQueiroz/ubuntu.svg?branch=master)](https://travis-ci.org/ArcanjoQueiroz/ubuntu)

-This project is a shell script to install utilities, programming languages and binaries in Debian/Ubuntu-based operating systems in one command!!!
+This project is a shell script to install utilities, programming languages and binaries in Ubuntu/Mint operating systems in one command!!!

 ### Installing

-The following example shows how to use the installation script:
+The following example shows how to use the installation script for *Ubuntu Linux*:

 ```sh
 curl -s 'https://raw.githubusercontent.com/ArcanjoQueiroz/ubuntu/master/install.sh' | bash